brugr9/Heartbeat51/README.md

 #### 3.1.2.
 Heartbeat Update

-With event `OnMessage` the received message payload is evaluated by calling event `HeartbeatUpdate`, which updates the visual feedback (see Figure 3.5.): The RR interval from JSON-Field `rr` in Milliseconds [ms] is converted to [Hz] and is set as `HeartbeatTimeline` play rate.
+With event `OnMessage` the received message payload is evaluated by calling event `HeartbeatUpdate`, which updates the visual feedback (see figure 3.5.): The RR interval from JSON-Field `rr` in Milliseconds [ms] is converted to [Hz] and is set as `HeartbeatTimeline` play rate.
 The HR value from JSON-Field `hr` is set to `TextRender`.

-As result the Mesh-Component `HeartMesh` bumps frequently as given by RR interval and the TextRenderActor `TextRender` shows the heart rate (see Figures 3.6.1. and 3.6.2.).
+As result the Mesh-Component `HeartMesh` bumps frequently as given by RR interval and the TextRenderActor `TextRender` shows the heart rate (see figures 3.6.1. and 3.6.2.).

 ![Blueprint BP_PSL_Demo, Event Graph Section 'Heartbeat Update'](Docs/UEProjectHeartbeat-BP_PSL_Demo_HeartbeatUpdate.png) *Figure 3.5.: Blueprint BP_PSL_Demo, Event Graph Section 'Heartbeat Update'*